 The prestigious international magazine "Icones Orchidacearum" published in 2015 an article on the discovery of three new species unknown to science: "Epidendrum ochoar", "Epidendrum inca huamani" and "Epidendrum mormontoy".

-These unpublished species were dedicated to the workers of the Decentralized Directorate of Culture of Cusco: Gustavo Ochoa Estrada, biologist in charge of the Biocultural Conservation and Management Program of the Historic Sanctuary of Machu Picchu; Feliciano Inca Huamán Atausinchi, conservative watchman of the Llaqta de Machu Pichu, and Rolando Mormontoy López, conservative watchman of the Inca Trail of Machu Picchu.
+These unpublished species were dedicated to the workers of the Decentralized Directorate of Culture of Cuzco: Gustavo Ochoa Estrada, biologist in charge of the Biocultural Conservation and Management Program of the Historic Sanctuary of Machu Picchu; Feliciano Inca Huamán Atausinchi, conservative watchman of the Llaqta de Machu Pichu, and Rolando Mormontoy López, conservative watchman of the Inca Trail of Machu Picchu.

 Orchid flowers are generally hermaphroditic and bilaterally symmetrical.
 In the vast majority of genera, the flowers are formed by three external elements called sepals, two lateral and one dorsal, and three internal elements called petals, the lower one modified into a lip or labellum, larger and with a more intense color than the remaining.